KMAYAMA2/notes/content/notes/5-1b1b1a3 Network effects (digital) ＞ Supply and demand (physical).md

+---
+date: 2024-09-11
+---
+> “You can’t use up creativity. [[5-1b4c2a When you have an agency, you don't get depleted.
+We aren't powered by a battery. |The more you use, the more you have]].” – Maya Angelou

+> “Figure out what you are good at, and start [[2-1c3 'Win and help win' always outcompete |helping]] other people with it.
+Give it away.
+Pay it forward.” – [[Naval Ravikant]]

+Don’t use the supply-and-demand mental model everywhere. [[3-1c2e4.1 'Scarcity' - Knowledge is rare but never a scarce resource |Knowledge is rare but never a scarce resource]].
+Help yourself and others at the same time with the knowledge you have—that’s [[Carlo Cipolla |the definition]] of intelligent person.

+**Related Notes:**
 [[8-1c Look for inherently digital-native areas and concepts]]
 	[[8-1d Look for inherently crypto-native areas and concepts]] and concepts #develop [[8-1b Look for places where we’ve taken an offline experience and put it online (physical ⇒ intermediate) but haven’t fundamentally innovated yet (⇒ internet-native)]]